kachurovskiy/espina/README.md

 ![Panel Figma](images/espina-bw-panel.png)

 Front panel can be printed on a regular printer from [this PDF](images/espina-bw-panel.pdf) with 90% scale, window cut out with a knife and then laminated.
+[Medium thickness double-sided tape is applied](https://i.imgur.com/JJHeC12.jpg) on the case around buttons and front panel is glued to it.

 If you want to design your own panel, you can start by editing [this file](images/espina-bw-panel.fig) on [figma.com](https://www.figma.com/) for free.